 Is your company planning to expand operations in Belgium?
 Belgium is a preferred location for international business, due in part to the country’s productive workforce.
 However, if you plan to relocate employees or hire new workers abroad, it’s important to make sure that all of your company’s team members have the appropriate visas and permits to work there legally.

-What Types of Work Visas Are Available in Belgium?
+Types of Work Visas in Belgium

 In Belgium, there are three categories of work permits available to foreign nationals.
 These categories include:

 - Work Permit Type A: To obtain this permit, the applicant must have held a Type B permit for a period of four years during an uninterrupted, ten-year stay in Belgium.
 Type A permits are valid indefinitely.